tigerbeetle/tigerbeetle/src/clients/go/README.md

 Fetches the transfers involving a given account, allowing basic filter and pagination capabilities.

-The order of transfers in the response is sorted by `timestamp` in ascending or descending order.
+The transfers in the response are sorted by `timestamp` in chronological or reverse-chronological order.

 ```go
 filter := GetAccountTransfers{